Popular Job Sectors in New Zealand

 - Obtain a very easy to get Post-Study Work Visa which would let them work in any job for one year, and

-- Obtain a second Post-Study Work Visa which granted them to work in a job which was related to the course they studied.
+- Obtain a second Post-Study Work Visa in NZ, which is granted to them to work in a job related to the course they studied.

 - Change the balance of low- and high-level students, and